Small Business Tools: Get Started

 Lawyers - Turns out, lawyers are really awesome to have around when you’re running a small business.
 From reviewing contracts to protecting intellectual property, at some point you’ll need one.
 Two of our favorite RVA lawyers are Justin Laughter of Threshold Counsel and Caroline Fox.
 Both Justin and Caroline work with lots of small, creative businesses in the area.

 Finance - At some point you might find your business needs more financial insight and regular structure than just a CPA.
-We recommend looking into a fractional CFO like The Fahrenheit Group.
+We recommend looking into a fractional CFO or someone like Gary Levine.

 Business Planning - If you're in need of comprehensive strategic business plan and forecasting services, Eric Glymph at Edge Business Planning is your guy.
 His passion for spreadsheets is next level.